iamcco/git-p.nvim/README.md

 B. set updatetime to a small number like: `set updatetime=300`

+A. I want to see coc's sign if the line have both sign.

+B. set `"diagnostic.signOffset": 9999999` in coc-settings.json to let coc's sign get higher priority.

 ## TODO

 - [ ] will use new sign api when it port to neovim.
 [8668](https://github.com/neovim/neovim/issues/8668)